Amin and Murad decided to create a

 graphs - Dijkstra

-Since n ≤ 104, use an adjacency list to represent the graph.
+Since n ≤ 104, we will represent the

-are several such vertices, then choose the one with the lowest number.
+multiple such vertices, choose the one with the smallest number.

-server will not necessarily be located in the city where one of the guests
+not necessarily have to be placed in a city where one of the guests lives.

 Example